 Form-Based Code Initiative

-In a continuation of the East Sunrise Improvements Master Plan implementation process, the City of Sunrise is initiating a study to evaluate the existing zoning for portions of the Sunset Strip, Sunrise Boulevard, and University Drive commercial corridors.
-The study will examine the effectiveness of a zoning tool known as a Form-Based Code.
+In a continuation of the East Sunrise Improvements Master Plan implementation process, the City of Sunrise has initiated a study to evaluate the existing zoning for portions of the Sunset Strip, Sunrise Boulevard, and University Drive commercial corridors.
+The study will examine the effectiveness of a zoning tool known as Form-Based Code.
 Form-based codes focus on thoughtful urban form and building design, which allows for a more predictable community vision while also accommodating changing uses and market demands.
 The vision is for a mix of new and revitalized retail, restaurants, and urban living with improved walkability.
 This initiative will pave the way for an enhanced quality of life for the area’s residents, businesses and visitors.
-Please attend one of the smaller stakeholder meetings and/or the open house to provide input and to better understand how this rezoning affects you.
+In September 2019, the City hosted several targeted stakeholder meetings, as well as an open house, so that residents, business owners, and developers could share their input and and better understand the effects of this rezoning initiative.